What is placenta previa?

 Placenta previa is a pregnancy problem in which the placenta blocks the cervix.
 The placenta is a round, flat organ that forms on the inside wall of the uterus soon after conception.
-During pregnancy, it gives the baby food and oxygen from the mother.
+During pregnancy, it gives the baby food and oxygen.

-In a normal pregnancy, the placenta is attached high up in the uterus, away from the cervix.
+Normally the placenta is attached high up in the uterus, away from the cervix.
 In placenta previa, the placenta forms low in the uterus and covers all or part of the cervix.

-Doctors aren't sure what causes this problem.
+Healthcare providers aren't sure what causes this problem.
 But some things make you more likely to have it.
 These are called risk factors.

 You can't control most risk factors for placenta previa.
 For example, you're more likely to have it if you:

 - Have had a surgery that affected your uterus, such as a D&C or surgery to remove uterine fibroids (myomectomy).